On the cross-validation bias due to unsupervised pre-processing: On generic upper bounds of the bias

 \section{On generic upper bounds of the bias}

-In the examples described in sections \ref{sec:feature_selected_linreg} and \ref{sec:additional_examples}, the bias due to unsupervised preprocessing tends to zero as the number of samples tends to infinity, provided that the rest of the model parameters are held fixed.
+In the examples described in Section \ref{sec:feature_selected_linreg} and \ref{sec:additional_examples}, the bias due to unsupervised preprocessing tends to zero as the sample size tends to infinity, provided that the rest of the model parameters are held fixed.
 This suggests the following natural question: can one show that $\bias \xrightarrow{n \to \infty} 0$ for \emph{any} unsupervised preprocessing procedure and any learning algorithm?
 In this section, we show that in the most general case the answer is negative.
 This is done using a pathological and unnatural preprocessing procedure.
 On the bright side, at the end of this section we describe how one might prove that the bias vanishes as $n \to \infty$ for more natural families of preprocessing procedures that admit a uniform consistency property.